Legal Translation Services for Probate Attorneys

-Foreign wills may have other effects on a person’s estate.
+Foreign language wills may have other effects on a person’s estate.
 When a person owns property in more than one state or country, there may be separate probate proceedings in each jurisdiction and the probate process is considered ancillary to each other.
 Each probate court must determine if the will that is admitted to probate is in compliance with the state’s rules.
 In order to ensure the most dependable outcome, it is imperative that someone who has a will in another language take the steps necessary to ensure a true and complete English translation completed by a trusted legal document translation service.

 Contact us to obtain certified legal translations of foreign wills from German, French, Simplified Chinese, Portuguese, Swiss German, Traditional Chinese, Arabic, Russian, Austrian German, Korean, Norwegian, Italian to English.
 Our legal translation service has extensive experience in providing multilingual certified translation services for estate litigation and document translation services for international probate matters and for international guardianship cases.
 In addition, we provide forensic genealogy and global heir search services to prove heirship in probate litigation.